rancher/docs/content/rancher/v2.x/en/installation/single-node-install/_index.md

 ---
-title: Single Node Install
+title: Single Node Installation
 weight: 250
 description: For development environments, we recommend installing Rancher by deploying a single Docker container.
 ---

-# Single Node Install
+# Single Node Installation

 For development environments, we recommend installing Rancher by running a single Docker container.
 In this installation scenario, you'll install Docker on a single Linux host, and then install Rancher on your host using a single Docker container.

 >**Note:**
-> If you want to use an external loadbalancer, please see [Single Node Install with an External Loadbalancer]({{< baseurl >}}/rancher/v2.x/en/installation/server-installation/single-node-install-external-lb/).
+> If you want to use an external loadbalancer, please see [Single Node Installation with an External Loadbalancer]({{< baseurl >}}/rancher/v2.x/en/installation/single-node-install-external-lb/).

 ## Provision Linux Host